angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment4.md

     Hint: You must call px.Done() to let Paxos free old parts of its log.
 </p>
 <p>
-    Hint: When the test fails, <b>check for a gob error (e.g. "rpc: writing
+    Hint: When the test fails, <b>check for gob errors (e.g. "rpc: writing
         response: gob: type not registered for interface ...") in the log </b>
     because Go doesn't consider the error fatal, although it is fatal for this assignment.
 </p>